datapfranc/datapfranc.github.io-src/content/How-to-Do-DI.md

 First we can integration and link reviews through the 'Book' they refer to.
 For that we need to work with a clear and well specified Book concept.
 Amazon records reviews at Book edition level, but it is probably more appropriate to record them at **Work** level.
 Work ([concept](https://www.librarything.com/concepts)) as defined by librarything is a single piece of work irrespective of translations, editions and title.
 So this is a good choice to consolidate reviews from different languages, culture and small variations of edition.. all pertaining to the same Book.

-Next is what natural-key for Work should we use to integrate reviews across sites.
+Next step is to decide on which Work's natural-key to use for integrating reviews across sites.
 We could choose Work's Title/Author as a composite key but this will result in issues like spelling differences, titles translation, small variation in different editions..
 An alternative would be to use [ISBN](http://www.isbn.org/faqs_general_questions) to uniquely identify each editions and use a mapping between these ISBN's and the unique Work.
 Fortunately, Librarything produces an export called [thingISBN.xml](http://www.librarything.com/wiki/index.php/LibraryThing_APIs) that is available for non-commercial use and does exactly that!
 This export list ISBN's along with their assignation to same Work entity (yet another social media by-product or collaboration done by the mass).

 So Reviews from any site are harvested by first finding its identifier through a look-up the ISBNs.
 This implies using Librarything Work identifier as the <u>master</u> data source for Work.